johnsonwlu/Forward-Security-Notes-Page-Application/README.md

 ### Docker Setup Instructions

-For this assessment, I have submitted the docker containers as .tar files.
-Please do the following within this folder to run the application through docker:
+For this assessment, I have submitted the Docker containers as .tar files.
+Please do the following within this folder to run the application through Docker:

 1. Download the `Dockers Containers` zip file